(This article may or may not contain affiliate links. What does that mean?)

 Traveling with other women has been a wonderful and meaningful experience for me.
 As I see it, sharing time and space with someone I don’t normally live with on a daily basis can become either a challenging situation or an incredibly blissful experience!!
 I’ve realized, though, the outcome depends on my attitude as well as the expectations I place on the trip and the person I’m traveling with.

-Here are seven tips to make traveling with a friend the most enjoyable:
+7 tips for traveling with a friend

 - Accept that you are different.
 Understand that you will not be eating the same foods, using the bathroom in the same way, or waking up and going to sleep at exactly the same time.
 Know that the other person may have quirks and you may have some of your own but accepting that makes everything a lot easier.